connectomicslab/connectomemapper3/docs/index.rst

 .. admonition:: New in v3.0.2 ✨

-    In active support to the Organisation for Human Brain Mapping (OHBM) Sustainability and Environmental Action (OHBM-SEA) group, you can now be aware about the adverse impact of your processing with CMP 3 on the environment :raw-html:`&#x1F30D;`:raw-html:`&#x1f333;`!
+    In support to the Organisation for Human Brain Mapping (OHBM) Sustainability and Environmental Action (OHBM-SEA) group, CMP3 enables you now to be aware about the adverse impact of your processing on the environment :raw-html:`&#x1F30D;`:raw-html:`&#x1f333;`!

     With the new `--track_carbon_footprint` option of the `connectomemapper3_docker` and `connectomemapper3_singularity` BIDS App python wrappers, and the new `"Track carbon footprint"` option of the BIDS Interface Window of `cmpbidsappmanager`, you can estimate the carbon footprint incurred by the